-175 MECHATRONICS: INTRODUCTION TO MICROCONTROLLERS AND 3 UNITS ROBOTICS
+175 MECHATRONICS: INTRODUCTION TO MICROCONTROLLERS AND ROBOTICS 3 UNITS

-Mechatronics is the combination of mechanical, electronic, and computer engineering to create automatic "intelligent" devices.
+2 hours lecture, 3 hours laboratory Mechatronics is the combination of mechanical, electronic, and computer engineering to create automatic "intelligent" devices.
 Microcontrollers offer an easy and flexible way to do this.
 This course introduces the use of microcontrollers to operate motors, lights, and other electromechanical devices in response to inputs from sensors.
 Application of these ideas through the development of an autonomous robot.
 Also listed as CS 175.
 Not open to students with credit in CS 175.
-CSU.
-UC